fastmail/mint-tag/README.md

 basically what I want.)

-At build time, we go and fetch _all_ the appropriately labeled merge/pull requests labels given, then merge them all at once into a branch.
+At build time, we go and fetch _all_ the appropriately labeled merge/pull requests, then merge them all at once into a branch.
 We do this once per remote.
 Maybe we want to do this all at once (so you wind up with a single merge), but for now this is ok, I think.